[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 She passed a stationary vlep, but she did not consider commandeering it; she intended instead to keep riding her skimmer, paralleling the embankment as she watched the forest flow by on her right.
 Thus she'd re-examine the area which she knew so well from her previous investigation.

 Only - how was she supposed to "check the results"?
-Unease flopped around in her mind, failing to develop loudly.
+Unease thrashed about in her mind.
 The underlying question was: why had she had not been handed any summary of the last run's data to check against?
-She had simply been told to go... and so she now went, down the line, hoping for the best.
+She had simply been told to go...

+And so she now went, down the line, hoping for the best.
+She skimmed with decreasing speed as she headed towards the place where the forest ribbons veered from their parallel course.
+After a few minutes she had slowed to a mere fifteen miles per hour.
 Partly this was simply because she wished to re-examine the details of the scene with care.
-The greater reason, however, was the clang of the alarm bell of common sense.
-Somewhat muffled, that faculty had been, during her extraordinary session with Varramb, and it was time she recovered it.
+The greater reason, however, was the clang of the alarm bell of common sense; that faculty of ordinary judgement had become somewhat muffled during her extraordinary session with Varramb, and it was time she recovered it.

 With an impact that halted her, the thought at last came bluntly to the fore:

-To test Simulation by some unfamiliar means?
+Could it be to test Simulation by some unfamiliar means?
 Perhaps (for example) by a "document" imprinted, as yet unbeknownst to her, on her mind?
 Something she'd soon become aware of...

 Her ideas had become as confused and weary as the movements of one who has been running to catch sheets of a document whirled away in a tempest.
 That particular comparison occurred to her because, in truth, this end of the forest had recently been subjected to raw violence.
 Torn creepers straggled down from the overbeetling brows of five or six major ice-chunks which jutted up a hundred yards or more.
 Some dozens of other heights, lesser in altitude and bulk, leaned chipped and tumbled, while from bare ground grew a scattering of new trees, weedier than those further back along the forest line.
 The spaces between these were sparsely strewn with lesser growths, slight enough to permit an easy stroll from one small clearing to another.
 Miril began to wander on foot, among this thin, light vegetation.
-How unwise had been her half-conscious hope, that the world might at least trouble itself to make a bit of sense for her
+How unwise had been her half-conscious hope, that the world might at least trouble itself to make a bit of sense for her.

 Deciding to relax for a while, she sat down on a flat rock.